shulix/KickstartOnSite/README.md

 # KickstartOnSite
+<p> This project is my solution for a task given as an audition for the bootcamp week in tremorvideo
-<p> Confidance for the overall result to handle roles when not all keywords exists
+<p> I used confidance for the overall result to handle roles when not all keywords exists
-<p> Importance for each role list of keywords since multiple role return  the same confidance (CMO , CCO)
+<p> Its importance for each role  since multiple role return the list of keywords (CMO , CCO)